andrenho/remoteprog/README.md

 # Additional information

+## UART

+To access the UART port, connect to the Raspberry Pi Zero via SSH, and use `sudo screen /dev/ttyS0 115200`.
+This will only work if the serial console is **disabled** in /boot/firmware/cmdline.txt.

 ## Calling the client with CMake

 To automatically upload the firmware after a build, add the following to your CMakeLists.txt: